-One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.
+One of Vancouver’s oldest martial arts members says it grapples with declining membership as younger humans flip to different pastimes.

 At its top, Hon Hsing Athletic Club had around two hundred individuals in the Sixties and 70s.
 That wide variety dropped to 35 in 2019.

-“It’s without a doubt tough in recent times you recognize,” says kung fu master Peter Wong.
+“It’s undoubtedly tough in recent times, you recognize,” says kung fu master Peter Wong.
 “Because computers, cellular phones — and youngsters aren’t as [focused] as they used to be.”

-Since it became founded in 1939, the membership has been chargeable for dragon and lion dances at several Metro Vancouver’s key Chinese New Year celebrations.
+Since it was founded in 1939, the membership has been chargeable for dragon and lion dances at several of Metro Vancouver’s key Chinese New Year celebrations.

 Members of the Hon Hsing Athletic Club mid-soar throughout a lion dance exercise.
 (Lien Yeung/CBC)

-This year, the troupe of younger guys of their teenagers and twenties rehearsed for performances in Chinatown’s Spring Festival Parade and festivities at Aberdeen Centre.
+This year, the troupe of younger guys in their teenagers and twenties rehearsed for performances in Chinatown’s Spring Festival Parade and festivities at Aberdeen Centre.

-“It’s a massive duty and a massive pride for us to maintain that culture for us until these days,” says Danny Quon, the organization’s dance director.
+“It’s a massive duty and a massive pride for us to maintain that culture for us until these days,” says the organization’s dance director Danny Quon.

 Keepin’ it actual